ricardofalasca/deep-pages/README.md

 And your `/test-page/` will be found at `/test-page/` as well.

 I'm using this package in a project that I'm developing and isn't under production environment.
-So, take care to use this in production.
+So, be careful to use this in production.

 Feel free to make it better and send your updates/suggestions.